-Sunday 9 June 2024
+Sunday, 9 June 2024

 A Relationship Between Hawking Temperature and CMB Radiation Temperature?

-In Observed Events Curve - Shifting About Redshift (Including an Alternate FUGE Universe), I looked at a paper by Espen Haug and Eugene Tatum (Solving the Hubble Tension by Extracting Current CMB Temperature from the Union2 Supernova Database).
+In Observable Events Curve - Shifting About Redshift (Including an Alternate FUGE Universe), I looked at a paper by Espen Haug and Eugene Tatum (Solving the Hubble Tension by Extracting Current CMB Temperature from the Union2 Supernova Database).
 I noted that they had a rather awkward “composite constant” that they label upsilon (Ʊ), which is used in one equation, namely H0=ƱT02, where T0 is the (current) temperature of the CMB, and that there was a more simple expression of upsilon than the one they had used.
 I also noted that, in a different paper by Tatum, Seshavatharam and Lakshminarayana (The Basics of Flat Space Cosmology), there was an equation of T0 which was related to the equation for Hawking temperature, TH= ħc3/8πGMkb.
 All they had done, effectively, was replace the term M with √(MmP), where mP is the Planck mass.

 It is certainly interesting that there might be a relationship between the Hawking temperature of Schwarzschild black hole with today’s Hubble radius and the current CMB temperature, T0.
 But I would suggest going about it a different way, in the context of a FUGE universe.

-In a FUGE universe, M(t)=(mP/2).)t/tP) and the age of the universe (t) would be such that æ(t)=t/tP:
+In a FUGE universe, M(t)=(mP/2).(t/tP) and the age of the universe (t) would be such that (t)=t/tP:

 TH(t)=ħc3/8πGM(t)kb=(mP2.c2/kb)/(8π.(mP/2).(t/tP))